 Advertisement

 Members of St Norbert's Parish in Paoli, PA near Philadelphia in the United States of America have donated two ciboria to St. John Calabria Parish of the Catholic Archdiocese of Luanda in Angola that was desecrated when bandits attacked the church on July 10.

 The items were handed to the Parish Priest of the Angolan church, Fr.
-Hilario Ndumba on behalf of St. Norbert Parish by Captain Joe Sacchetti, who learnt about the desecration from a publication by ACI Africa.
+Hilario Dumba on behalf of St. Norbert Parish by Captain Joe Sacchetti, who learnt about the desecration from a publication by ACI Africa.

 The items were handed to the Parish Priest of the Angolan church, Fr.
-Hilario Ndumba on behalf of St. Norbert Parish by Captain Joe Sacchetti, who learnt about the desecration from a publication by ACI Africa.
+Hilario Dumba on behalf of St. Norbert Parish by Captain Joe Sacchetti, who learnt about the desecration from a publication by ACI Africa.
 Credit: ACI Africa

 “Thousands of communities read the story about the theft and desecration and did nothing, nor offered words,” Fr.
-Ndumba told ACI Africa when he received the Church items on August 5, and added, “One community read that story and took action from the other side of the world.”
+Dumba told ACI Africa when he received the Church items on August 5, and added, “One community read that story and took action from the other side of the world.”

+Advertisement